PREAMBLE AND SUMMARY

 Revised supplementary agreement concerning the provision of technical assistance by the IAEA to the Government of the Slovak Republic;

-Convention on EIA in a Transboundary Context (ESPOO);
+Convention on EIA in a Transboundary Context (Espoo Convention);

-Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus);
+Convention on Access to Information, Public Participation in Decision-Making and Access to Justice in Environmental Matters (Aarhus Convention);

-Agreement between the Government of the Slovak Republic and the Government of Hungary on Exchange of Information and Cooperation in the Field of Nuclear Safety and Radiation Protection;
+Agreement between the Government of the Czech and Slovak Federal Republic and the Government of Hungary on Exchange of Information and Cooperation in the Field of Nuclear Safety and Radiation Protection;

-Agreement between the Government of the Slovak Republic and the Federal Government of Germany on Questions of Common Interest in Connection with Nuclear Safety and Radiation Protection;
+Agreement between the Government of the Czech and Slovak Federal Republic and the Federal Government of Germany on Questions of Common Interest in Connection with Nuclear Safety and Radiation Protection;

-Agreement between the Government of the Slovak Republic and the Government of Austria on Questions of Common Interest in Connection with Nuclear Safety and Radiation Protection;
+Agreement between the Government of the Czech and Slovak Federal Republic and the Government of Austria on Questions of Common Interest in Connection with Nuclear Safety and Radiation Protection;

-Agreement between the Government of the Slovak Republic and the Government of the People’s Republic of Bulgaria on Cooperation in the Peaceful Uses of Nuclear Energy;
+Agreement between the Government of the Czech and Slovak Federal Republic and the Government of the People’s Republic of Bulgaria on Cooperation in the Peaceful Uses of Nuclear Energy;

 Agreement between the Government of the Slovak Republic and the Government of the Czech Republic on Cooperation in the Field of State Supervision of Nuclear Installations and of State Supervision of Nuclear Materials;